 In addition, having an estimate of the damages to your motorcycle is also important so you can bill the insurance company.
 While you are waiting to settle your claim, you need to receive reimbursement for lost wages, medical expenses and car or motorcycle repairs.

-At Cantor Crane, fighting for your rights is what we do best.
+At Cantor Injury Lawyers, fighting for your rights is what we do best.
 Our highly qualified attorneys have the legal knowledge to recover the compensation you deserve.
 To schedule free consultation, call (602) 254-2701 or simply fill out our online form.
 At the time of your initial consultation, remember to bring all pertinent documentation such as police reports, medical bills, doctor’s notes, lost wage reports and any photographs of the accident.
 One of our attorneys will assess your case and decide what the best course of action is for you.
 Compensation is only a phone call away.